petermichaux/maria/README.md

 Status
 ------

 The code has stabilized quite a bit.
+The source code documentation is written.
 Now is the time to give it a try in an application.
-Documentation and tests are the focus of current development.
+There are a few more automated tests to write and that is the focus of current development.

 Dependencies